-3.2.
-Required resources and operational cost
+3.2 Required resources and operating cost

 The energy requirements estimated for each step are shown in Table 6.
-The electrolysis based process includes H2 production via electrolysis, fermentation, centrifugation, spray drying and DAC (if used), whereas the gasification process includes fermentation, centrifugation, drying and air separation apart from H2 production via gasification.
-All values are calculated from Table 1: Electrolysis requirements are obtained from the hydrogen requirements per kg of SCP produced, the specific energy of hydrogen and the proposed electrolyzer efficiency of 70%.
+The electrolysis based process includes all the steps if DAC is used, whereas the gasification process includes only fermentation, centrifugation and drying apart from H2 production via gasification.
+All values are calculated from Table 1: Electrolysis requirements are obtained from the hydrogen requirements per kg of SCP produced, the specific energy of hydrogen and the proposed electrolyzer efficiency of

+70%.
 Gasification requirements are based on the hydrogen yield of a gasifier and WGS system from literature, the hydrogen requirements and the energy content of coal.
-The fermentation and centrifugation energy requirements are taken from a resource analysis study. $\rm CO_2$ DAC energy use was estimated based on an absorbent system from literature and the $\rm CO_2$ requirements.
+The fermentation and centrifugation energy requirements are taken from a resource analysis study.
+CO2 DAC energy use was estimated based on an absorbent system from literature and the CO2 requirements.
 Spray drying requirements are obtained from the industry average of a study on industrial spray drying data and the expected solid content of the inlet stream.
 All values are corrected for nucleic acid removal.